Back to Blog

 Our vision is based on Psalm 23: "He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul."

 Technology is just the vessel; the refreshment comes from Him.
-We are building Pastures not to replace your Bible, but to help you engage with it more deeply.
+We are building Pastures to help you engage with the Bible more deeply.

 Tags